Just one more episode …..

 - What is the immediate experience that you’re going to provide that will have your audience coming back for more?

-- Follow a compelling storyline – Every good show follows a logical storyline from the beginning through its conclusion.
-While there may be surprises along the way, they’re surprises that are in line with the story and add to the development of the plot.
-It’s always obvious when a show has jumped the shark, with events and characters that are so outlandish they’re only there for shock value and tend to veer the story off course.
+Every good show follows a logical storyline at all times, in every episode.
+While there are surprises along the way, they’re aligned with the story and add to the excitement of the plot.
+It’s always obvious when a show has jumped the shark, with events and characters that are so outlandish they’re only there for shock value and veer the story off course.
 This typically signals the end.

 - What is your brand’s storyline, and how are you telling that story?